nycgavin/interview/interview/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Run npm audit fix --force

-if you run into issue with plugin react was conflicted between package.json and baseconfig
+if you run into issue with plugin react was conflicted between package.json and baseconfig run npm audit fix --force

 ## Available Scripts